bwvisu/bwvisu.github.io/user-docs/jupyter.md

 1) Question: My conda commands are interrupted with message 'Killed'.
 What can I do?

-   Answer: Request more memory when starting Juypter.
+   Answer: Request more memory when starting Jupyter.
 In the job settings open 'Cluster Settings' and look for the option 'Memory / node'.

 2) Question: How can I navigate to my SDS@hd folder in the file browser?